andrasq/qlogger/README.md

 Create a logger that will log messages of `loglevel` importance or above.
 It is an error if the loglevel is not recognized.

 Loglevel can be specified as a string 'error', 'info' or 'debug'.
 If omitted, it defaults to 'info'.
-Internally, they are converted to the standard unix syslog loglevels 3, 6 and 7.
-The higher syslog logging levels (emerg, alert, and crit) and warning and notice were deliberately omitted, leaving just the three essential message classes:  human attention required, useful statistics, and everything available for debugging.
-As of version v1.4.0, all `syslog` loglevels are recognized:
-'emerg', 'alert', 'crit', 'err', 'warning', 'notice', 'info' and 'debug', along with 'all' and 'none'.
+Internally, loglevels are converted to the standard unix syslog(2) loglevels 3, 6 and 7.
+As of version v1.4.0, all `syslog` loglevels are recognized:  'emerg', 'alert', 'crit', 'err', 'warning', 'notice', 'info' and 'debug', along with 'all' and 'none'.

 The optional writer may be a writerObject (see addWriter below), or a writer specification string.
 The latter will create one of the built-in writers using QLogger.createWriter().
 If no writerSpec is given, the logger will be created without a writer.
+Writers can be added later at any time.
 It is an error if the writer specification is not recognized.
 The built-in writers are those supported by createWriter().

 ### QLogger.createWriter( writerSpec )